mui/material-ui/CONTRIBUTING.md

 * A code example or link to a repo, gist or running site.

 For visual or layout problems, images or animated gifs can help explain your issue.
 It's even better with a live reproduction test case.
-You can use this playground to do so: https://www.webpackbin.com/bins/-KepJp0H0vicrdnos5RZ.
+Have a look at the [`ISSUE_TEMPLATE.md`](https://raw.githubusercontent.com/callemall/material-ui/master/.github/ISSUE_TEMPLATE.md) file for a live playground example.

 For feature requests please include a link to the relevant section of Material Design spec, or a screenshot.